eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Debt is an inevitable part of life, be it for education or a home, but some are far worse than others to have.
 They can also affect your [credit score](https://en.wikipedia.org/wiki/Credit_score) in different ways.
-One key determinant on how bad a loan is, is the **interest rate**.
+One key determinant of how bad a loan is is the **interest rate**.
 There isn't a definitive, fixed threshold percentage but it can be compared to:

-- **local currency's inflation**: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has ~7%.
+- **local currency's inflation**: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has [~3.7%](https://www.statista.com/statistics/447617/inflation-rate-in-tanzania/).

 - **investing returns**: US stocks benchmark  _S&P 500_ has a long-term average of 7-10% (USD).
 The idea here is if a loan's interest rate is lower than this, then it usually makes more financial sense to invest instead of trying to pay the loan sooner than planned.

 The usual bad debt suspects are **credit card debt** and [**payday loans**](https://www.moneysavingexpert.com/loans/payday-loans/).
-The former is a pretty big problem in the US;
-the latter is the worst kind of debt mentioned here.
+The former is a pretty big problem in the US and the latter is the worst kind of debt mentioned here.
 Typical credit card interests are above 20% especially when you consider compounding interest (APY) instead of the advertised APR without compounding.
 See [APR vs APY](https://www.investopedia.com/personal-finance/apr-apy-bank-hopes-cant-tell-difference/) for more info.